heartbeat/ copyrighted.

 around the corner in the middle of the night to have it in place for the next

-may be the original sticky floors and felt happy to see
+be the original sticky floors and I was very pleased happy to see

 I've a poster of what I believe may have been the

 first outdoor Rock Concert up on Mt.
-Tam.They called
+Tam.It was the

 Sparrow.
 Airplane, what a list of groups it reads.
 Not everyone